-Lenders will require the most recent two years of T1 Generals (the document your accountant submits to the Canada Revenue Agency) and the Notice of Assessments (the document CRA sends you to verify your total annual income and any income taxes owing or being refunded to you).
+If you self-employed, all lenders will require the most recent two years of T1 Generals (the document your accountant submits to the Canada Revenue Agency) and the Notice of Assessments (the document CRA sends you to verify your total annual income and any income taxes owing or being refunded to you).
 Accountants keep record of T1 Generals and can provide copies directly to us if you prefer.
 If you aren’t able to find your Notice of Assessment we are able to obtain this documents with one form signed by you!
 Let us know.
 We are here to help.

 For self-employed applicant’s lender do need to know if you are a sole proprietor or are incorporated and the history of either.
 We can also obtain your original incorporation details through an online system.
 So if you need assistance with this just let us know!

 Lenders verify the source of all down payment funds.
 This is a federal government rule and it’s very important.
 Let’s say you are purchasing a $400,000 home and the down payment amount is $20,000.
 We must provide the lender with details and written verification of the $20,000 and the source of funds.
 This may involve bank statements, RRSP or investment statements, or TFSA statements.
 Lender collect a 90 day or three month history of the funds.
 Each account statement must have your full name, the date, and the three month history of the account transactions.

 Often, family members gift down payment funds.
 In this case the family member gifting the funds signs a one page form called a gift letter.
 This letter details the amount being gifted, the address of the new home, the giftor and the gifted (that’s you).
 We will provide the gift letter form – each lender has a slightly different version.